 29 October 2011: Marlow to Reading, 19 miles.
 The power of privilege (2).

 The power analogies become harder to push on this stretch, perfectly pleasant if well-heeled.
-At the centre of the stage is Henley-on-Thames, famous for its annual regatta, a centrepiece of the ‘season’ which diverts our better classes from running the country each summer.
+At the centre of the stage is Henley-on-Thames, famous for its annual regatta, a centrepiece of the ‘season’ which diverts our betters from running the country each summer.

 There’s a slight diversion at Aston which does allow a little height to be gained and thus a rare perspective on the river.
 Henley itself is well worth a stop.
 There’s a longer diversion at Shiplake, surprising as riverside rights of way appear to exist, but once rejoined the path follows perhaps the quietest stretch of the river so far.
 After Sonning, the path is dominated by the approach to the major town of Reading.